We are ISA, the Socio-Environmental Institute

 triangle 2004

-Created during the 1st Nascentes do Rio Xingu Meeting, held in Canarana (MT), in 2004, the mobilization was a unique effort by different actors working in the region for the recovery of the headwaters and riparian forests of the Xingu River.
-In 2006, the campaign gained the support of Gisele Bundchen, a model and socio-environmental activist recognized worldwide.
+Created during the 1st Xingu River Headwaters Meeting, held in Canarana, Mato Grosso, in 2004, the campaign was a unique effort by diverse actors working in the region to restore the headwaters and riparian forests of the Xingu River.
+In 2006, the campaign gained the support of Gisele Bundchen, a globally recognized model and socio-environmental activist.

 2005